phatblat/SwiftHub/README.md

 # SwiftHub

 A Swift framework for interacting with the [GitHub API](https://developer.github.com).
-If you're looking for an officially supported library, check out [Octokit](https://octokit.github.io).
+If you're looking for an officially supported library, check out [OctoKit](https://octokit.github.io) or [octokit.swift](https://github.com/nerdishbynature/octokit.swift).

 _This repo is a work-in-progress.
 Features of the GitHub API will be listed as they have been implemented._